 When you’ve been involved in creative projects as long as we have, you sometimes see organisations dealing with similar challenges.
 So we’ve begun to create guidelines to deal with these situations.
-They’re free for you to download and share with your teams.
+They’re free resources for you to download and share with your teams.

 We’ve also started creating a series of explainers that set out what we mean when we use brand and other terminology.
 They’re free to download and share too.